Feffote/Hands-On_ML/README.md

 # Hands-On_ML
-Some exercises from the book Hands-On Machine Learnig with Scikit-Learning, Keras and TensorFlow
+Some exercises from the book Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow